owncloud/ocis/services/proxy/README.md

 When users login, they do automatically get a role assigned.
 The automatic role assignment can be configured in different ways.
-The `PROXY_ROLE_ASSIGNMENT_DRIVER` environment variable (or the `driver` setting in the `role_assignment` section of the configuration file select which mechanism to use for the automatic role assignment.
+The `PROXY_ROLE_ASSIGNMENT_DRIVER` environment variable (or the `driver` setting in the `role_assignment` section of the configuration file) selects which mechanism to use for the automatic role assignment.

 When set to `default`, all users which do not have a role assigned at the time for the first login will get the role 'user' assigned.
-(This is also the default behavior if `PROXY_ROLE_ASSIGNMENT_DRIVER` is unset.
+(This is also the default behavior if `PROXY_ROLE_ASSIGNMENT_DRIVER` is unset.)

 When `PROXY_ROLE_ASSIGNMENT_DRIVER` is set to `oidc` the role assignment for a user will happen based on the values of an OpenID Connect Claim of that user.
 The name of the OpenID Connect Claim to